trypvx/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ pvX is an advanced solar engineering software
-👩‍💻 You can contact Solarian for further inquiries.
+🙋‍♀️ PVX.AI is an advanced solar engineering software 👩‍💻 You can contact Solarian for further inquiries.